 Following are some of the advantages of using HBase, let us now take a look at each and every one of them:

-Couchbase is a NoSQL database that is specifically engineered to meet the ever changing needs of business to scale, and to provide high performances consistently and also with a track record to be always reliable and available.
-These are nothing but just the data mobility requirements of any mission critical high performance applications.
-Having said that, the following are the best possible features that tends to define the DevOps strategy in the database world, namely – Schema flexibility, No impedance mismatch and Scalability.
+Couchbase is a NoSQL database that is specifically engineered to meet the ever-changing needs of business to scale and to provide high performances consistently and also with a track record to be always reliable and available.
+These are nothing but just the data mobility requirements of any mission-critical high-performance applications.
+Having said that, the following are the best possible features that tend to define the DevOps strategy in the database world, namely – Schema flexibility, No impedance mismatch, and Scalability.

 Following are some of the advantages of using Couchbase, let us now take a look at each and every one of them: